Welcome to OsmoSDR

 OsmoSDR is a 100% Free Software based small form-factor inexpensive SDR (Software Defined Radio) project.

 If you are familiar with existing SDR receivers, then OsmoSDR can be thought of something in between a FunCube Dongle (only 96kHz bandwidth) and a USRP (much more expensive).
-For a very cheap (but inaccurate) SDR, you can use the DVB-T USB stick using the RTL2832U chip, as documented in rtl-sdr.
+For a very cheap SDR (with limited dynamic range), you can use the DVB-T USB stick using the RTL2832U chip, as documented in rtl-sdr.

-The first generation hardware (1.2 MS/s) is available to interested developers from http://shop.sysmocom.de/
+The first generation hardware (1.2 MS/s) was available to interested developers from http://shop.sysmocom.de/

 We are currently doing a re-design for the second-generation hardware, featuring higher sample rate and other goodies.